brianhie/secure-dti/docs/demo.md

 Where the id 3 refers to SP, 1 and 2 are CP1 and CP2 that handle the main computation, and 0 refers to CP0, a disinterested third party.
 Technically, we'd have multiple parties contributing data, but for demonstration purposes we just have a single data contributer (i.e., SP).

-The process for the SP should generate "masked" files in `../../demo_data/batch_pw/` that contained blinded the blinded drug-target pairs that can be sent to CP1 using some kind of file transfer protocol (e.g., `ftp`).
+The process for the SP should generate "masked" files in `../../demo_data/batch_pw/` that contain the blinded drug-target pairs that can be sent to CP1 using some kind of file transfer protocol (e.g., `ftp`).
 CP2 will in turn reconstruct its share of the data using the seed files saved in `mpc/cache/` (in this case, `test_seedtrain.bin`).
 Again, these should technically be distributed across multiple parties, but in this demo they are all on the same machine and file system.

 ## Train the model